-Troy University recognizes and supports the rights of students and employees to speak in public and to demonstrate in a lawful manner in designated areas of the campus and at designated times.
-In order to maintain safety, security and order, and to ensure the orderly scheduling of campus facilities, and to preclude conflicts with academic and curricular activities, Troy University reserves the right to limit such activities regarding time, place, and manner of such activities.
-The specific location for these activities shall be determined by the Student Services Office on each campus.
-Please consult the specific section for the campus in question.
-In general, the amphitheater adjacent to the Trojan Center maybe used for such events on the Troy campus.
+Troy University recognizes and supports the rights of students and employees to speak in public and to demonstrate in a lawful manner on its campuses.
+In order to maintain safety, security and order, and to ensure the orderly scheduling of campus facilities, and to preclude conflicts with academic and curricular activities, Troy University reserves the right to schedule such activities through the Student Services Office on each campus.